Probate fee increase replaces old scheme

 Justifying the increase in probate fees

-A spokesman for the Ministry of Justice told Which?
-Magazine that every penny charged would go towards the costs of processing probate applications.
-They stated ‘These fees will fully fund our investment in a first-class digital probate service.
-Ensuring shorter waiting times, fewer user and administrative errors and a better experience for families.’
+In response to criticism about the rising fees and processing delays, a Ministry of Justice spokesperson assured Which?
+Magazine that every penny collected would be directly reinvested into processing probate applications.
+They emphasized that “These fees will fully fund our investment in a first-class digital probate service.
+This will ensure shorter waiting times, fewer user and administrative errors, and ultimately a better experience for families.”

 Applying for probate